 Heavy Rain and Wind May Lead to Road Hazards

 Strong winds may bring fallen trees, tree limbs, and power lines in streets and yards.
 The public is advised to notify the City of debris, mud, rocks, trees, or branches blocking a road or sidewalk by calling 503-823-1700.
 Report a downed power line in the Portland area to PGE at 503-464-7777.
-Do not try to free lines or to remove tree limbs from lines by yourself.

 City crews have stocked sand pile and sand bag locations for any Portland resident or business owner who wants to protect their property from flood damage.
 Sand and sand bags are provided at no charge; please bring your own shovel.
 The following locations are stocked: